waprin/waprin.github.io/_posts/2014-10-21-refactoring-jquery-spaghetti-insanity-with-backbone-and-coffeescript.md

             @                 # Convention is to always return 'this' at the end of render()

     class LeaguesListView extends Backbone.View
-        el: $("accounts_list") # This should be a 'ul' element that already exists in the HTML
+        el: $("leagues_list") # This should be a 'ul' element that already exists in the HTML

         initialize: ->
             @listenTo @collection, 'add', @addOne # listenTo() will ensure 'this' is bound to this View